orstavik/JoiComponents/book/chapter2a_basicMixins_LifeCycle/chapter2c/Problem1_attributesInConstructor.md

 ## Conclusion: setupCallback() is needed

-As examples 1 and 3 above show, a custom element cannot read attributes or set default attribute values in the constructor safely.
+As the failing examples in 1 and 3 above show, a custom element cannot safely read or set default attribute values in the constructor.
 We therefore need a "second" `constructor()` to setup the element.
 This is a little bit disappointing.
 From the outset it feels.. wrong.
-But, every cloud has a silver lining.
-The second constructor is not only a necessary evil.
-It is also an opportunity.
+The problem is, as long as the normal `constructor()` of HTML element does not know of its attributes, then there is no better way forward.

-In the next chapters, we will look more at this second constructor that we call `setupCallback()`.
+In the next chapter, we look in detail at *when* we want to setup elements.
-These chapters look at how, when and why to trigger `setupCallback()`, and they show how we can either minimize the burden of the `setupCallback()` or maximize its abilities.

-## Opinion: Why HTML attributes?
-HTML attributes is the only means to describe the state of an HTML element that are accessible and readable from both HTML, CSS and JS.
-HTML attributes has its limitations.
-HTML attributes are string values only.
-And if you store too much or complex data in your HTML attributes, you obfuscate your HTML template.

-Therefore, in some situations you would like to store data concerning an element's state as properties on its JS object.
-This gives you the ability to store other primitive datatypes and bigger objects.
-This is often necessary and needed.

-But, since regular object properties are not accessible from neither HTML nor CSS, if the view (CSS) or page structure (HTML) needs to reflect changes in the state of the element, the JS object properties must somehow be translated into attributes for this to take effect.
-If this state data can be stored directly as an attribute, that both removes the redundant data *and* removes the need for any state translation from JS to HTML/CSS.
-Thus, if the state data is suitable for string description, and is not clearly irrelevant from an HTML/CSS vantage point, state data for custom elements should be housed directly as HTML attributes and *not* as object properties.

-In my opinion.
+Then, we look at how we can implement a second constructor as `setupCallback()`.

 ## References
  * todo